Curvature: Curvature comb

-where $\kappa, n$ are the curvature and normal vector respectively, and $d$ is a scaling factor (to be chosen as to enhance the graphical representation).
+where κ is the curvature, N is the unit normal vector that points toward the center of curvature, and s is a scaling factor that is chosen to enhance the graphical representation.

 Curvature combs are useful when combining two different curves in CAD environments.
 They provide a visual representation of the continuity between the curves.
 The continuity can be defined as being in one of four levels.

 G0 : The 2 curvature combs are at an angle at the junction.

 G1 : The teeth of the 2 combs are parallel at the junction but are of different length.

 G2 : The teeth are parallel and of the same length.
 However the tangents of the 2 combs are not the same.

 G3 : The teeth are parallel and of the same length and the tangents of the 2 combs are the same.

 The above image shows a G2 continuity at the 2 junctions.